Healthy Wax Plant (Hoya carnosa) in bright indirect, also known as Wax Plant

 About Wax Plant

 Wax Plant originates from eastern Asia and Australia and remains tied to those ecological conditions in cultivation.
 Its wild form is associated with branches or rocky ledges where stems can trail, where its pink flowers and foliage is a key distinguishing feature.
-By the 20th century, growers had introduced this species far beyond its native range through ornamental and practical cultivation.
-In modern indoor and landscape culture, it is used as an ornamental plant for homes, offices, and container displays.
+A practical check: by the 20th century, growers had introduced this species far beyond its native range through ornamental and practical cultivation.
+A practical check: in modern indoor and landscape culture, it is used as an ornamental plant for homes, offices, and container displays.
 Growers keep returning to it because it pairs practical maintenance with a strong ornamental signature in everyday settings.

 Family: Apocynaceae · Genus: Hoya